ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/webui-dbmonitoring.md

 1. Click **Enable**.
 2. In the **Enable Monitoring** window, select your organization and space, then click **Submit**.

+In Step 2, if you see an error message about failing to enable monitoring for certain nodes, it means one or more of your nodes are not running (see the [**HELP**](/docs/services/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-getting-help-and-support) section to troubleshoot).
+You can retry enabling monitoring for the nodes when they are running again.

 ## Viewing database metrics
 {: #webui-view-database-metrics}